Elon Musk now calls himself a ‘cultural Christian.’ What does that mean?

 “It just means the kind of view of, What is important is your personal relationship with God.
 You have to really personally take this in and believe it,” says Mr. Movsesian, director of the Mattone Center for Law and Religion.
 “And it’s not a matter of culture.
 It’s not a matter of the Christmas tree and the party with friends around the yule log.
 That’s not what it’s about.
 It’s about your personal relationship.”

-In his 2012 book “Flea Market Jesus,” Dr. Farnsley vendors and their views of American institutions, especially religion.
+In his 2012 book “Flea Market Jesus,” Dr. Farnsley wrote about vendors and their views of American institutions, especially religion.
 While most were “folk Bible believers,” few attended church.
 They held religious beliefs because it’s what their mothers and grandmothers taught them, because that’s “what good people believe.”
 “That’s one way to be culturally Christian,” says Dr. Farnsley.

 What has been the fastest-growing religious category for years is known as the “nones,” including atheists, agnostics, and people who identify as “nothing in particular.”
 Among those, the number of atheists has barely changed in decades, while the number who identify as “nothing in particular” grows.